knu/bcbiff/README.md

 matches mails that will be dropping in Inbox.
 Second, mail bodies and sensitive header fields will be leaked.
 Bcbiff solves both.

+Bcbiff caches the Message-Id's of the latest 100 unread mails so that you get just one notification per mail, even if you leave a mail unread despite a notification.

 ## FILES

 * `~/.bcbiff`